Safety and Security

 Maintenance of Valid Permit

-The college shall reimburse or satisfy any associated costs for the maintenance of the RPO’s permit to carry and SORA license, including but not limited to, permit to carry fees and ammunition and equipment costs associated with required semi-annual qualifications.
+The college shall satisfy any associated costs for the maintenance of the RPO’s permit to carry and SORA license, including but not limited to, permit to carry fees and ammunition and equipment costs associated with required semi-annual qualifications.
 In addition, the college shall facilitate and make available any training and qualifications required by the State of New Jersey.
-This may include utilization and coordination of training at the college’s Public Safety Training Academy or other appropriate facilities as needed.
-If the college cannot fulfill the obligation of facilitating training and maintenance, then the RPO shall be reimbursed for any and all associated expenses identified as required to maintain current valid permit to carry and Security Officer Registration Act.
+This may include utilization and coordination of training at the college’s Public Safety Training Academy or other appropriate facility as needed.

 Training and Equipment Requirements

-The RPO shall make him/herself available for required training associated with the permit to carry, including firearms qualification and use of force training, as well as SORA training and certification.
-In addition to semiannual qualification with a handgun, the retired officer must be thoroughly familiar with N.J.S.A.
+The RPO or SORA Level 2 security officer shall make themselves available for required training associated with the permit to carry, including firearms qualification and use of force training, as well as SORA training and certification.
+In addition to semiannual qualification with a handgun, the authorized carrier must be thoroughly familiar with N.J.S.A.
 2C:3-1 et. seq. of the New Jersey Code of Criminal Justice which codifies the justified use of deadly force by a civilian.

-The RPO shall provide their own firearm and holster that must conform to the restrictions set forth in the state’s handgun qualification course.
-The college reserves the right to further restrict and/or dictate the type of equipment and attire to be utilized while acting in the RPO capacity.
-It should also be noted that, as civilians, retired officers cannot legally carry hollow-point ammunition or utilize high-capacity ammunition magazines (capable of holding more than 15 rounds of ammunition) in the handgun they are carrying.
+The authorized carrier shall provide their own firearm and holster that must conform to the restrictions set forth in the state’s handgun qualification course.
+The college reserves the right to further restrict and/or dictate the type of equipment and attire to be utilized while acting in this capacity.
+It should also be noted that, as civilians, neither retired officers nor SORA Level 2 officers can legally carry hollow-point ammunition or utilize high-capacity ammunition magazines (capable of holding more than 15 rounds) in the handgun they are carrying.